facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Required Minimum Distributions

 National Financial Services (the custodian for accounts held at Commonwealth Financial Network) mail RMD notices at the end of September each year to account owners who still appear to need to fulfill part or all of the RMD for the current year.
-If you receive a notice and are unsure if you still need to fulfill your RMD for the current year, you can call Weller Group at 315-524-8000 to inquire — please reference the RMD notice and last 4 digits of your account number in the RE: section below the date on the notice.
+If you receive a notice and are unsure if you still need to fulfill your RMD for the current year, you can call Weller Financial Group at 315-524-8000 to inquire — please reference the RMD notice and last 4 digits of your account number in the RE: section below the date on the notice.

 What is a required minimum distribution (RMD)?

-An RMD is the minimum amount that IRA owners must withdraw from their IRAs annually once they reach age 72.
+An RMD is the minimum amount that IRA owners must withdraw from their IRAs annually once they reach age 73.

 What types of retirement accounts have RMDs?